cogsandsquigs/nand7400/README.md

 -   `nand7400asm-swift`: The Swift package that binds to the `nand7400asm` rust library.
 -   `uniffi-bindgen`: A wrapper rust library that is used to execute `uniffi-bindgen` commands.

+## Using

+### Rust

+You can use this library as any other standard rust library, no strings attached.
+Just add it to your `Cargo.toml` and you're good to go.

+### Swift

+This library is _almost_ plug-and-play with `Xcode`.
+Once installed via SPM/Xcode packages (100% compatible!), you can then use this package as any other Swift package.
+However, to use this with `Xcode`, you need to go into `Targets > (your build target) > Build Phases > Link Binary With Libraries` and add the `nand7400asm` framework inside the library (It's the icon that looks like a bank or museum under the package).
+Otherwise, you will get a `module not found` error, because `Xcode` doesn't know where to find the framework powering the library.

 ## Building

 ### Rust